 Please read the Guidance notes before completing the attached application form.
 The information provided on the form will help us to assess your application accurately and promptly.
-Please complete this form in BLACK TYPEFACE and ticking ($\sqrt{\ }$) the boxes that apply.
+Please complete this form in BLACK TYPEFACE and ticking $(\sqrt{})$ the boxes that apply.

 You must complete all sections of the application form.
-Incomplete applications will not be considered, neither will applications received after the deadline of 5pm on Friday 28th August 2015.
+Incomplete applications will not be considered, neither will applications received after the deadline of 5pm on Friday 20th November 2015.

-If you need advice or help completing your application form, we will be holding a PAYP application surgery at Mulberry Place, 5 Clove Crescent, London E14 2BG on Tuesday 17th August 2015 from 2-4pm and Wednesday 18th August 2015 from 2pm-4pm.
+If you need advice or help completing your application form, we will be holding a PAYP application surgery at Mulberry Place, 5 Clove Crescent, London E14 2BG on Thursday 12th November 2015 from 2-4pm.
 For any enquiries please contact Delwar Hussain on telephone 0207 364 3164